Editor’s Note: Changes made on December 14, 2017

 As helpful as resources like the SBA may be, as of September 2014 only 13% of the dollars loaned out were secured by women-owned firms.
 Women’s Business Loans, an organization created by the U.S. Women’s Chamber of Commerce (USWCC), seeks to bring some balance to those numbers with 3 services:

-This grant awards up to 5 grants of $12,500 each to wholly women-owned businesses.
+This program awards $100,000 in grants for up to 10 grant recipients to wholly women-owned businesses.
 To be eligible, your business’ mission must include social consciousness, environmental sustainability, and innovation.
-You must be a for-profit or a for-profit/ non-profit hybrid.
+You must be a for-profit or a for-profit/non-profit hybrid.
 This program is more about business re-invigoration than it is about starting up, since your business needs to have been in operation for at least three years.

 In conjunction with Bank of America, the Tory Burch Foundation offers female entrepreneurs affordable loans by connecting women with community lenders (i.e. lenders within the local community that target provide credit and financial services to underserved populations).
 To qualify, you must have a sustainable business operating for at least two years, and a satisfactory credit rating.
 You can begin the application process by filling out a loan pre-screening form.

 Just starting up?
 The Cartier Women’s Initiative Awards may fit your needs.
-The winner of this award will receive $20K in funding, 1 year of coaching, and access to an array of networking opportunities.
+6 first-prize winners of this award will receive $100K in funding, 1 year of coaching, and access to an array of networking opportunities while 12 second-place winners will receive $30k in funding.
 To participate, submit your business proposal online.
 From there, 18 finalists will be chosen from Latin America, Europe, Sub-Saharan Africa, Middle East and North Africa, and the Asia-Pacific).
 Finalists fly to France to present their business plans and projects in front of a panel.

 Though not specifically targeted at women, the $75K of award money available through the FedEx program, Think Bigger, makes it well worthy of entrance.
 There is a public voting phase for the judging, which provides an excellent PR and marketing opportunity, empowering you to promote your business and gain access to capital all at once.